What is a fraternity?

 c.
 Decline the bid – it’s ok to decline the bid if you know you are not interested in joining that particular fraternity

 Do not feel pressured to accept a bid if you are not certain of your decision.
 IFC recommends exploring as many options as possible and as many chapters as necessary until you are sure of your decision.
 Fraternity men should not put undue pressure on you to make a decision.

 If you have any questions or concerns regarding this contact us at our office (706-542-4612) or after hours number (706-207-0779)

 On-line registration is mandatory for those planning to join a fraternity.
 Some fraternities extend bids throughout the summer.
 For those men accepting bids prior to the beginning of the formal recruitment process, registration is still mandatory but house tours are optional.
 Participation in the house tours is only mandatory for those men that have not already accepted a bid.

-Registration will launch during the spring.
-To register for recruitment, simply visit the IFC webpage at www.uga.edu/ifc and follow the recruitment registration instructions.
-All registrants are required to pay a $100 registration fee.
-Requests for refunds will only be considered if received by August 1, 2016.
+To register for recruitment, simply visit the IFC webpage at ifc.uga.edu and follow the recruitment registration instructions.
+All registrants are required to pay a $75 registration fee.

 If you have questions about the registration process, please contact the Greek Life Office at 706-542-4612.